Peter is an experienced PRINCE2® project manager with expertise in waste legislation, strategy development and waste services procurement.

 He also regularly advises on commercial waste, working with both public and private sector clients on business efficiency, valuation and commercial due diligence.
 He has proven expertise in policy and strategy development, the flexibility and creativity to take on a wide range of projects, and a keen analytical approach to problems that derives from his training in philosophy.

 Peter’s recent assignments include surveying commercial waste collectors on their approach to achieving compliance with the separate collection requirements of the Waste Regulations 2011, in which he drew upon the knowledge gained as the lead author of the widely acclaimed Waste Regulations Route Map and many subsequent “TEEP reviews” for councils.
 He has assisted the West of England Waste Partnership in the development and implementation of a refreshed strategy for waste treatment.

 Peter joined Eunomia in May 2011 after a career in public sector policy development and project management, primarily in connection with legal aid, but including a secondment to DECC in 2010-11.
 His experience includes policy development, quality assurance, business process change and procurement.
-He manages much of Eunomia’s marketing activity and heads the company’s Manchester office.
+He manages much of Eunomia’s marketing team and edits the www.isonomia.co.uk blog.